MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/trace-items-raw-materials-inventory-production-sales.md

 ---
-# required metadata

 title: Item and raw material tracing in inventory, production, and sales
-description: This article describes how you can use item tracing to identify where items or raw materials have been used, are being used, or will be used in production and sales processes.
+description: Learn how you can use item tracing to identify where items or raw materials have been used, are being used, or will be used in production and sales processes.
+author: yufei-huang
-author: yufeihuang
+ms.author: yufeihuang
+ms.topic: article
 ms.date: 11/02/2017
-ms.topic: article

-# optional metadata

-ms.search.form: InventTrackingDimTracing, InventTrackingDimTracingCriteria
-# ROBOTS:
+ms.reviewer: kamaybac
 audience: Application User
-# ms.devlang:
-ms.reviewer: kamaybac
-# ms.tgt_pltfrm:
-ms.assetid: fdd0939a-855c-430f-a684-94f3baea1df4
 ms.search.region: Global
-# ms.search.industry:
-ms.author: yufeihuang
 ms.search.validFrom: 2016-02-28
+ms.search.form: InventTrackingDimTracing, InventTrackingDimTracingCriteria
 ms.dyn365.ops.version: AX 7.0.0
+ms.assetid: fdd0939a-855c-430f-a684-94f3baea1df4
 ---

 # Item and raw material tracing in inventory, production, and sales